hi, i'm parker rex

 I got into design, flyering, and guerrilla marketing for Delivery Dudes.
 At 19, I was making strong $2,000 a month—huge for me back then.
 We kept growing, opening new locations and letting drivers franchise their own spots.
 As we scaled, we needed tech.
 I learned user experience design (didn't even know it had a name at first) and built our driver app.
 The first version was so bad I had to bribe people with gift cards to use it.

 The sale was messy.
-We pissed off DoorDash after calling them out at a conference—dumb move.
+We upset DoorDash after calling them out at a conference—dumb move.
 They hit back, and our revenue dropped from $73 million to $47 million.
 COVID kept us alive, but after selling, I became the product leader at Waitr (the company that bought us).
 It was chaos.
 I convinced them to give me a $2.3 million budget for engineers, built a team, then bailed.

 I'd pitched Y Combinator a few times—once flew out to pitch Paul Buchheit (Gmail's founder), but the idea was illegal.
 Then I made a course, Product Management for Beginners, to teach others and make some cash.
 I had a YouTube channel documenting my product manager life—daily videos during COVID from a dope office.
 Launched the course in Italy and pulled in nearly $20,000 in five days.